 Templates and Forms

-Purpose.
-This template standardizes manuscript layout, typography, section order, tables/figures placement, and references for submissions to GMJ.
-It adapts key layout conventions (font, spacing, indentation, block quotes, tables/figures placement) from your source template and aligns them with GMJ requirements (Vancouver style, ethics & transparency statements, CC BY 4.0).
+This template standardizes manuscript layout, typography, section order, tables and figures placement, and references for submissions to GMJ.
+It aligns with GMJ requirements: Vancouver style, ethics and transparency statements, and CC BY 4.0 licensing.

 1) Page Setup & Typography

-• Line spacing: Single; add a blank line only where indicated (e.g., before block quotes, headings, tables/figures).
+Line spacing: Single; add a blank line only before block quotes, headings, and tables/figures.

-• Paragraphs: Opening paragraph of each section/subsection: no first-line indent.
+Paragraphs: Opening paragraph of each section: no first-line indent.
 Subsequent paragraphs: first-line indent 0.5 cm.

 Title (≤12 words)